AdobeDocs/journey-optimizer-learn.en/help/personalize-content/profile-and-segment-membership-based-personalization.md

 ---
 title: Work with profile and segment membership for personalization
 description: Learn how to add profile-based personalization to a message and how to use segment membership as a pre-condition to a personalization block.
+landing-page-description: Learn how to add profile-based personalization to a message and how to use segment membership as a pre-condition to a personalization block.
 kt: 8034
 thumbnail: 334078.jpg
 feature: Personalization